Iconic and unexpected animals of the American West

 World’s largest black bears and more

-Haida Gwaii, which we visit on our Remarkable Journey to Alaska, British Columbia and Haida Gwaii itinerary is considered the ‘Canadian Galapagos’ for its endemic plants, land mammals and species of birds, including the world’s largest black bears, plus other intriguing animals: deer mouse, shrew, river otter, ermine (weasel), pine marten, Northern Saw-whet Owl, Steller’s jay and hairy woodpecker.
+Haida Gwaii, which we visit on our Remarkable Journey to Alaska, British Columbia and Haida Gwaii itinerary, is considered the "Canadian Galapagos" for its endemic plants, species of birds, and land mammals including the world’s largest black bears.
+Plus other intriguing animals: deer mouse, shrew, river otter, ermine (weasel), pine marten, Northern Saw-whet Owl, Steller’s jay, and hairy woodpecker.